Latest topics

 Well i've had my lunch mand now its time to do some more painting of the wheel arches.

-Tonight i will be putting my bits in the cleaning boasch and giving them a good scrub.
+Tonight i will be putting my bits affraid in the cleaning boasch and giving them a good scrub.

 Then tomorrow start painting them up.